alexgitub/pow-faucet/README.md

 >Done deploying to dev-1234567890123

 In this instance, the account is `dev-1234567890123`.
-A file has been created containing the key to the account, located at `neardev/dev-account`.
+A file has been created containing a key pair to the account, located at `neardev/dev-account`.
 To make the next few steps easier, we're going to set an environment variable containing this development account id and use that when copy/pasting commands.
 Run this command to the environment variable: